About the Artist

 1920:

-Leaves high school and begins to work in his father’s wholesale stationery business, Gottlieb & Sons, at 264 East 2nd Street in Manhattan.
-Enrolls in the Art Students’ League, where he takes evening classes under John Sloan and attends lectures by Robert Henri.
-Shares a studio on East Broadway with Chaim Gross, Louis Schanker, and Moses and Isaac Soyer.
+Gottlieb leaves high school and begins to work in his father’s wholesale stationery business, Gottlieb & Sons, at 264 East 2nd Street in Manhattan.
+He enrolls in the Art Students’ League, where he takes evening classes under John Sloan and attends lectures by Robert Henri.
+He shares a studio on East Broadway with Chaim Gross, Louis Schanker, and Moses and Isaac Soyer.

 1921: